ThePlank/PlankEngine/README.md

 this engine is currently a WIP and is a &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; engine

-this engine uses the input system from "Strawberry Engine" (we were too lazy to make our own input system or shit like that)
+this engine currently uses the input system from "Strawberry Engine" (we were too lazy to make our own input system or shit like that)

 expect updates

+## Building
+Currently i have only been building in hashlink.
+To build, you have to have hashlink setup using `lime setup hl` and follow the instructions.

 while youre here check out this [epic website](https://pictureofpizza.com/)